NYPL/refile-request-service/README.md

 | In transit with holds    | Status change to 'On holdshelf'.
 Avoid! |
 | On holdshelf             | No change                               |

 To avoid placing items on holdshelf, the presence of an active item-level hold causes this app to entirely skip the the SIP2 Checkin call and log the incident in the `af_message` column, where it will surface in SCSBuster.
-The following indicates which status are handled.
+The following indicates which item statuses result in a [typically] successful SIP2 Checkin call (✅), and which generate refile errors without attempting any SIP2 Checkin call (🛑):

 | Name                     | Result of refile endpoint          |
 |--------------------------|------------------------------------|